When Should I Take the SAT for the First Time?

 There is no one-size-fits-all answer to this question, as it is dependent upon a number of factors.
 However, if you follow our advice below, you’ll be able to determine the right standardized testing timeline for you.
 Of course, before launching in, we need to shift for a moment from grizzly bears to the 800-pound gorilla in the room–the COVID-19 pandemic.

 Changes to the SAT due to coronavirus

-When quarantine began in the spring, it immediately disrupted the March administration of the SAT in most locations.
+When quarantine began in the spring of 2020, it immediately disrupted the March administration of the SAT in most locations.
 Next came a series of attempts to reschedule canceled exams and still offer the usual May and June tests–none of which were successful.
 The idea of an at-home exam was explored by the College Board but ultimately nixed.
-In response, a great number of colleges, including most of the Ivy League and many other prominent institutions announced a shift toward a test-optional policy for the Class of 2021 and, in some cases, also the Class of 2022.
+In response, a great number of colleges, including most of the Ivy League and many other prominent institutions announced a shift toward a test-optional policy for the Class of 2021 and, in a great number of cases, also the Class of 2022.
 A complete list of Test-Optional Colleges can be found in our Dataverse.

-As of July 2020, the SAT is slated to be offered eight times this year:
+As of August 2021, the SAT is slated to be offered seven times this year:

 How do I know which date is right for me?

 During more typical times, at some point during junior year of high school, college-bound students should sit for the SAT.
 The goal is to maximize your exposure to a standardized test-relevant curriculum while also leaving yourself time to retake the test once or twice.
 Before deciding when to take the SAT for the first time, a teen should ask oneself the following questions: